-25 Apr Electricity Safety in the home and office
+25 Apr Lessons Learned: Electricity Safety in the Home and Office

-To help reduce your risk of electrical fire, it is recommended that you have all electrical work done by a qualified electrician, including electrical inspections, when buying or remodeling a home.
-The following are additional tips you should follow to help keep your home and office safe from electrical fires:
+To help reduce the risk of an electrical fire, it is recommended that all electrical work is performed by a qualified electrician, including electrical inspections when buying or remodeling a home.
+The following are additional tips to follow to keep your home and office safe from electrical fires:

 - Have a qualified electrician add more receptacle outlets in your home to reduce the use of extension cords.